girlbossceo/conduwuit/README.md

 #### What is Matrix?

-[Matrix](https://matrix.org) is an open network for secure and decentralized communication.
-Users from every Matrix homeserver can chat with users from all other Matrix servers.
-You can even use bridges (also called Matrix Appservices) to communicate with users outside of Matrix, like a community on Discord.
+[Matrix](https://matrix.org) is an open, federated, and extensible network for decentralised communication.
+Users from any Matrix homeserver can chat with users from all other homeservers over federation.
+Matrix is designed to be extensible and built on top of.
+You can even use bridges such as Matrix Appservices to communicate with users outside of Matrix, like a community on Discord.

 #### What is the goal?

-A high-performance and efficient Matrix homeserver that's easy to set up and just works.
-You can install it on a mini-computer like the Raspberry Pi to host Matrix for your family, friends or company.
+A high-performance, efficient, low-cost, and featureful Matrix homeserver that's easy to set up and just works with minimal configuration needed.

 #### Can I try it out?